-When it comes to trying to gain muscle, it’s only natural to want to do it as fast as you possibly can.
-That’s the goal after all, and the quicker we see progress, the better.
-It keeps up the motivation, gives us some serious self-satisfaction, and most importantly, it lets us see our hard work paying off.
+When trying to gain muscle, it’s only natural to want to do it as fast as possible.
+That’s the goal, after all, and the quicker we see progress, the better.
+It keeps up the motivation, gives us some serious self-satisfaction, and most importantly, lets us see our hard work paying off.
 How fast that all actually happens, however, is where things get blurry.
 For many people, the question of how much muscle can you gain in a month or even 30 days gets asked a lot.
 Sadly, the answer isn’t great, either.

-To help keep things nice and to the point, generally speaking, the answer is around 1 lb.
-2lbs if you are training and eating perfectly, (which is hard to do).
+To help keep things nice and to the point, generally speaking, the answer is around 1-2lbs if you are training and eating perfectly (which is hard to do).
 It really is that small, and that’s significant progress too.

-The reason for muscle gaining being this slow comes down a lot to the process behind it.
+The reason muscle gaining is this slow comes down a lot to the process behind it.
 Your body is a seriously complex machine that operates 24/7.
 There’s a tonne of work it needs to be doing at all times to keep you going strong.

 When you add muscle building to that list, it’s hard for your body to make it a priority.
-You need to be doing the right things at the right times in the right ways to get the best chance, and it call comes down to what that is.
+But, you need to be doing the right things at the right times in the right ways to get the best chance, and it all comes down to what that is.

-The first place to start with this topic as with all muscle building topics is by taking a look at what building muscle actually consists of.
+The first place to start with this topic is to look at what building muscle actually consists of.
 The fundamentals of building muscle, if you will.
-This is the very basis of what all of this comes down it, and its’ some seriously impressive stuff.
+This is the basis of what all of this comes down it, and its’ some awe-inspiring stuff.

 What Effects Muscle Growth

-The biggest players in this whole topic that affect how long it takes to build muscle and even how much muscle you can actually gain in a month comes down to two things.
+Two things affect how long it takes to build muscle and even how much muscle you can gain in a month.
 They are:

-These are the two biggest factors in the whole of fitness because they control pretty much everything that your body does.
-To build the most muscle physically possible, you need to master them both.
+These are the two biggest factors in fitness because they control pretty much everything your body does.
+So to build the most muscle physically possible, you need to master them both.

-Even your diet ahs several different factors involved in your muscle building.
-Again, we’ll keep things brief, and most of it comes down to your macronutrients like your protein intake specifically, and your calorie intake.
+Even your diet has several different factors involved in your muscle building.
+Most of it comes down to your macronutrients like protein and calorie intake.
 You need to be eating the right amount of protein for your body to build muscle (so protein shakes may be wise), as well as carbs to train and healthy fats to recover.

-To really gain the most muscle, especially in as little time as a month, you need to be doing the right exercises as well as eating enough food to do It.
-That comes from a whole new world of complication, but there are still some great things to remember.
+To gain the most muscle, especially in as little time as a month, you need to be doing the right exercises and eating enough food to do It.
+Of course, that comes from a whole new world of complication, but there are still some great things to remember.

 The first place to look at is the workout style you are going for.
-There’s always more way than one to get something done, and that’s where different workout styles come into play.
-Some people like doing six workouts a week to hit every muscle group once.
+There are always more ways than one to get something done, and that’s where different workout styles come into play.
+Some people like doing six weekly workouts to hit every muscle group.
 Others prefer to hit every muscle at once but three times per week.
-They are all great, but no matter what, make sure that each muscle is getting the action it needs and that you are always pushing yourself.
+They are all great, but no matter what, make sure that each muscle gets the action it needs and that you are constantly pushing yourself.

 The other side of the coin comes from the exercise that you choose to do.
-Generally speaking, to build the most muscle that you possibly can do the quickest, you need to be focussing on compound exercises (unless you do isolation exercises but for every muscle group, and that’s where your time is going to get eaten up).
-Try to do the big lifts like deadlifts, bench presses, squats and row for the most results.
-These are the biggest lifts you can do, and they all will use multiple muscles and a lot of weight.
+Generally speaking, to build the most muscle you possibly can in the quickest time, you need to focus on compound exercises (unless you do isolation exercises but for every muscle group, and that’s where your time is going to get eaten up).
+Try to do the big lifts like deadlifts, bench presses, squats and rows for the most results.
+These are the biggest lifts you can do; they all use multiple muscles and a lot of weight.
 That’s the perfect thing for this.

 Ultimately, this is just about everything you need to know on the topic.
 Realistically speaking, remember that it always comes back to where we started.
 Don’t expect the world when it comes to muscle.
-1-2lbs per month is amazing progress for muscle gaining.
+1-2lbs per month is fantastic progress for muscle gaining.
 Things may slow down or speed up but aim for that as an average.
 Also, remember that water weight plays a big role, and so does body fat.
-Even if you lose weight as a result of your training, you may still build muscle but be burning fat alongside.
+Even if you lose weight due to your training, you may still build muscle but be burning fat alongside.
 That could cause a constant weight, but you have still made progress.
 It’s complicated but stick it out.
 Good luck.

 Before beginning any exercise or nutrition program, consult your physician, doctor or other professional.
 This is especially important for individuals over the age of 35 or persons with pre-existing health problems.
 Exercise.co.uk assumes no responsibility for personal injury or property damage sustained using our advice.